will-stone/5dice/readme.md

 A 5 dice game to play in the terminal.
 Any similaraites with Yahtzee are completely coincidental.

-NB: this saves your scores to a `5dice.json` file in your home directory.
+NB: this saves your scores to a `5dice.json` file in the directory it is run.

 ## Play